 Yes.
 Buy once, use forever.
 Microsoft Office 2019 is worth getting if you work from home, or you're a student.
 It allows you to get access to professional features, Office Add-ins and provides a positive customer experience.
 Business owners can also take advantage of apps for enterprise, intelligent cloud service, and helpful training videos and guides.

 Can I buy Microsoft Office permanently?

 Yes.
-There's a perpetual version of each Microsoft Office generation, which means after a one-time purchase, the software is yours forever.
+There's a perpetual version of each Microsoft Office generation, meaning the software is yours forever after a one-time purchase.

 Is there a Microsoft Office 2020?